Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 ## 11. Accessibility and Usability

 -  Provide keyboard-accessible navigation and controls.
--  Use semantic headings and landmarks for the Mission, Impact, FAQ, and footer sections.
+-  Use semantic headings and landmarks for the:
+   Mission
+   Impact
+    FAQ
+   and footer sections.
 -  Ensure FAQ expand/collapse controls expose their state to assistive technologies.
 -  Provide accessible labels and error messages for donation amount fields.
 -  Maintain sufficient text contrast and visible focus states.
 -  Ensure donation controls and navigation remain usable on mobile and tablet screen sizes.
+-  Avoid relying on color alone to indicate selected donation frequency (one-time vs. monthly).

 ---

 ## 12. Deployment and Operational Considerations

 A production deployment should separate the public web experience from privileged administration and payment operations.
 Environment-specific configuration should be stored securely.
 Payment callbacks/webhooks should be validated server-side, and application monitoring should track errors and failed transactions.
+A staging environment should exist so that content and feature changes can be tested before reaching real donors.
+Backups of the donation and donor database should be taken on a regular, automated schedule.
+A rollback plan should exist in case a deployment introduces a critical donation-flow bug.
+Deployment changes affecting the payment flow should ideally be reviewed more carefully than changes to purely visual content.

 ---